ArSn/chrome-amazon-video-progress-resetter/README.md

 # Chrome Amazon Video Progress Resetter

-This is a browser extension to be used in [Google Chrome](https://www.google.com/chrome/), which allows the user to reset the watch progress of a video series on Amazon video.
+This is a browser extension to be used in [Google Chrome](https://www.google.com/chrome/), which allows the user to reset the watch progress of a video series on Amazon Video.

 Since there is currently no feature on Amazon to reset the progress of a series, the only option is to start each episode and stop it after a couple of seconds, so Amazon will reset